Throughout the academic year, the Neag School is proud to share the latest achievements of its faculty, staff, students, and alumni.

 Don Leu, faculty emeritus, joined the Blaine (Washington) School Board.

-Allison Lombardi and Graham Rifenbark, a doctoral student in educational psychology, presented at the Badar-Kauffman Conference in March at Kent State in Kent, Ohio.
+Allison Lombardi and Graham Rifenbark presented at the Badar-Kauffman Conference in March at Kent State in Kent, Ohio.
 Lombardi, Rifenbark, doctoral student Ashley Taconet, and others co-published “College and Career Readiness Support for Youth With and Without Disabilities Based on the National Longitudinal Transition Study 2012” for the April issue of Exceptional Children.

 Kathleen Lynch co-published “An Investigation of Head Start Preschool Children’s Executive Function, Early Literacy, and Numeracy Learning in the Midst of the COVID-19 Pandemic” for the March issue of EdWorking Paper.